 The MME uses the APN to select a combined S/PGW-C.

 The operator has prior knowledge of which applications (and which UEs) they want to provide with very low latency.

+When the application detection is performed in the TDF, the PCRF requests the TDF to detect when a UE is using those applications.
+Upon the reporting of the detection of the application, the PCRF requests the PGW-C to use the low latency S/PGW-U for the new IP-CAN session.

+When the application detection is performed in the PCEF, the PCRF installs a PCC Rule including the SDF templates and an indication that the SDF requires a LLC PDN connection.
+Upon the detection of the SDF in the PCEF, the PGW-C checks if a new PDN Connection establishment for a LLC PGW-U that may be collocated with a SGU-U should be triggered.

+NOTE: there is additional signaling between PGW-C and PGW-U (or between TDF-C and TDF-U) to set up the application detection in the user plane node, and to report the detection of the application’s usage to the control plane node.

-The PCRF requests application detection to detect when those UEs are using those applications.
-Upon the detection of the application, the PCRF requests the PGW-C to use the low latency S/PGW-U.The S/PGW-C uses User Location Reporting/Presence Reporting Area to know the UE's current location, and then uses its DNS to determine the correct S/PGW-U. If a change of S/PGW-U is needed, the relevant components of the procedure in Solution 6.2 "Low latency PDN Connection mobility initiated by PGW" can be used to move the S/PGW-U.6.3.3 Procedure
+In both scenarios listed above, the S/PGW-C uses User Location Reporting/Presence Reporting Area to know the UE's current location, and then uses its DNS to determine the correct S/PGW-U. If a change of S/PGW-U is needed, the relevant components of the procedure in Solution 6.2 "Low latency PDN Connection mobility initiated by PGW" can be used to cause the UE to establish a new PDN connection.
+When the new PDN connection establishment request arrives at the PGW-C, the PGW-C contacts the PCRF; the PCRF sends the indication to use a LLC PGW-U; and the PGW-C uses the UE location, locally configured information, etc, to select the low latency PGW-U, that may be collocated with SGW-U..

+Note that the mechanisms used by the UE to move existing traffic flows from one IP address/prefix to another one are not considered in this solution and also are outside the scope of this key issue.

+6.3.3 Procedure

 This solution describes a triggering mechanism that, after triggering, can then utilize the components in Solution 6.2 "Low latency PDN Connection mobility initiated by PGW" to move the S/PGW-U. The solution comprises the following steps: